General Dance Class and Studio Etiquette

 - Children’s Ballet IV –Navy blue leotard, pink tights, ballet slippers, hair in a bun

-- Youth Ballet V –Black leotard, tights, ballet slippers, hair in a bun
+- Youth Ballet V –Black leotard, pink tights, ballet slippers, hair in a bun

-- Beginning Ballet, Advanced Beginning Ballet, Low Intermediate Ballet, Intermediate Ballet, Advanced Ballet –Dancer’s choice of leotard, tights, ballet slippers or pointe shoes, hair in a bun
+- Beginning Ballet, Advanced Beginning Ballet, Low Intermediate Ballet, Intermediate Ballet, Advanced Ballet –Pink tights, and dancer’s choice of leotard, ballet slippers or pointe shoes, hair in a bun

-- Pointe I –III–Dancer’s choice of leotard, tights, ballet slippers or pointe shoes, hair in a bun (Pointe shoes can be purchased at Bodygears in Rutland, VT.
+- Pointe I –III –Pink tights, and dancer’s choice of leotard, ballet slippers or pointe shoes, hair in a bun (Pointe shoes can be purchased at Bodygears in Rutland, VT.
 They are the best in the area at fitting students.)

 - Youth Modern, Advanced Beginning Modern, Intermediate Modern –Leotard or fitted exercise top, leggings or dance pants/shorts, bare feet or socks/toe undeez, hair pulled back and away from face (but not too high in the back, to facilitate lying on the floor)